Aml-Hassan-Abd-El-hamid/Semantic-Search-in-articles-using-NLP/README.md

 2. Use the same model to get the embeddings of each query then measure the similarity score between that query embeddings and all the articles' embeddings.
 3. Get the article with the highest similarity score with the query and see if it matches the query's original answer.
 4. Count how many answers were correct using that model and compare that count with the rest of the models.

+The data that I used to test those different models were the first 1000 queries of the validation XLSUM dataset, while the answers that the model had to choose from were the entire no. of samples of validation XLSUM dataset which is around 11,000 samples.
+That was a tough test for the models and if you tried to lower the number of answers that the model had to choose from, that model would -in most cases- score higher accuracies.

 Model | accuracy | size | embedding length | distance metric
 --- | --- | --- | --- | ---